erhathaway/git_off/README.md

 2. install.sh can mess up a current queue and delete items.
 Possibly related to the above error?

-3. If your computer is not on when the cron job runs, git_off will miss commiting an item for the day.
+3. If your computer is not on when the cron job is scheduled to run, git_off will miss commiting an item for the day.
 There needs to be some redudant cron logic to check every hour or so that the job actually was run.